 One of the notable advocacies of Subic Sailing Club aside from organizing sailing events in Subic Bay is the promotion of sailing through proper education and sail training through its IYFR Subic Sailing School.
 Combined with the support of several NGOs, Civic Organizations, Private Companies and sailors around the globe, the club was able to establish its grassroots program not only to promote sailing but to help ensure the future of yacht racing in the Philippines.

-A QUEST FOR MARITIME HERITAGE
+OUR QUEST FOR MARITIME HERITAGE

-Subic Sailing Club has evolved not just to become the paragon of the development of sailing in the country but also aims to raise the level of awareness and consciousness of every Filipino on our marine wealth and heritage.
+The club has evolved not just to become the paragon of the development of sailing in the country but also aims to raise the level of awareness and consciousness of every Filipino on our marine wealth and heritage.

 Sailing is a sport where Filipinos can excel and be the best in the world.
 The Subic Sailing Club aims to spread the love of boating to the Filipinos and breed a new generation of Filipino sailors that will continue to give pride to our country and give honor to the countless Filipino seafarers around the world.